inmagik/contento/README.md

 # contento

-**contento** is a cms system.
+**contento** is an open source cms system for the web.
 It comes in two parts:

-* a specification
+* a features specification
 * an implementation for the Django web framework

 ## Why another CMS
 There are a lot of CMS systems around there, some with lots of feature and production-ready quality, being used on first-class websites.

-We cannot say we're not happy with what's around, but our experience working with different CMS and our use cases led us to try and make a new
+We cannot say we're not happy with what's around, but our experience working with different CMS and our use cases led us to try and develop our solution to content editing for the web.

 ## Manifesto

 These are the principles contento is being built on.
-They're all opinionable.
+They're all opinionable but we'll stick to them as long as we believe in them.

 1. Content should never break your website.
 2. Content should be easy to serialize, store, and move around a website or even different websites.